ceejbot/dropout-jeep/README.md

 - payment service - which?
 - invitation code OR payment required for signup
 - two-factor auth with authy or sms or something
+- notifications of some kind
 - contract a graphic designer
 - backups (Tarsnap?)

-- notifications of some kind
+Sort of done:

+- code display: syntax highlighting etc
+- browserify

 ## License